salvirezwan/salvirezwan.github.io/README.md

   <h2 align="center">Salvi - Personal Portfolio</h2>

-  This website is fully responsive personal portfolio, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  This website is a fully responsive personal portfolio. <br />Responsive for all devices.
+Built using HTML, CSS and JavaScript.

   <a href="https://salvirezwan.github.io/"><strong>➥ View portfolio</strong></a>